zahrakhanjani128/TopicModel_EmotionCorrelation/index.md

 # VI.
 CONCLUSION
-- Both models do not perform well.
-- Random Forest on TFIDF Features is overfitting.
+- Random Forest on TFIDF Features performs well on test data which are not used in any modeling steps.
-- Random Forest on LDA Features give more realistic results, but not the best model.
+- Random Forest on LDA Features give us not bad metrics, but not as much good as on TFIDF features.
 - New models need to tried to get an appropriate model for our dataset and problem statement.